gabrielhipolito-dev/Grocery_db/README.md

 - SSMS (SQL Server Management Studio) for managing the database

 ---
+## 🧠 What This Project Does

+- Login system (Admin/User roles)
+- Account management with separate Admin/User tables
+- Inventory system with product catalog and stock management

+---
 ## 📥 Cloning the Project and Connecting to the Database

 ### 1. 🔽 Clone the Project in Visual Studio